ACEsuit/mace/tests/integrations/README.md

    a broken install must read as unavailable).
 3. Mark real-tier tests `@pytest.mark.bin_<x>`.
-4. Add a paths-filtered contract job to `.github/workflows/ci-integrations.yaml` and a real-tier job to `nightly.yaml` (start it with `continue-on-error: true`; promote to blocking once it has been green for a while).
+4. Add a paths-filtered contract job to `.github/workflows/ci-integrations.yaml` and a **blocking** real-tier job to `nightly.yaml`.
+Not `continue-on-error`: a job that cannot turn the run red is indistinguishable from a job that does not exist, and LAMMPS proved it by failing every night for weeks under a green nightly.
+Too flaky to block means land it disabled, or leave it out until it is not.
 5. If tests need a trained model, use the session-scoped `trained_tiny_model_path` fixture — never train per-test.